il2255/SBWT/README.md

 ```

 ### sbwt.py
-This is a program to process second codon position **bwa** with specifically defined parameters.
-To test with naive algorithm I defined following parameter for the **bwa** program.
+This is a program to process second codon position **bwa**.
+It uses the same **bwa** program with same predefiend parameter.

 './bwa aln -n 0 -o 0 -l 10000000 -d 0 -i 0 -k 0 -f '

 To change **bwa** parameter, use the constant parameter COMMAND_FIND_ALN defined in **const.py**.
-The default will disabled seed, gap, indel, mismatches and use **bwa aln** which is commonly used for the short segments to enforce only burrows wheeler transform without any other local alignment algorithm.
+These predefined parameter will disabled seed, gap, indel, mismatches and use **bwa aln** which is commonly used for the short segments to enforce only burrows wheeler transform without any local alignment algorithm.

 This is similar to the regular bwt but performs two preprocessing steps for the second codon position **bwa**

 First, it performs to retrieve only second codon position from the reference sequence.
-Then it performs a three shift on the reference seqeunce to take care of all of the possible frames from the query.
+Secondly, it performs a three shift on the reference seqeunce to take care of all of the possible frames from the query.
 Since the **bwa** creates an index in forward and reverse complementary, just three different frames in query seqeunces covers all six frames.
+The program assumes that the sequence starts with first codon position.

-Then the program performs an indexing procedure, alignment procedure and converting the result to SAM file procedure like regular **bwa** algorithm does.
+The program performs an indexing procedure, alignment procedure and converting the result to SAM file procedure like regular **bwa** algorithm does after two preprocessing steps.

-It creates multiple output files related to the **bwa** program but the important output is the result output in the SAM format.
+The program performs an indexing procedure, alignment procedure and converting the result to SAM file procedure.
+It creates multiple output files related to the **bwa** program but the important output is the result output in the SAM format which will be used for the analysis.

-Also, there is a parameter to perform additional 1st codon position similarity check with specific similarity threshold.
-If this option is used, its statistical result is also calculated from the program which will printed in the result.
+Furthermore, there is a parameter to perform additional 1st codon position similarity check with similarity threshold.
+If this option is used, its statistical result is also calculated from the program which will printed in the result without modifying any SAM result file.

 * Output file form:
   * **SBWT_Query_2nd_(query file).sam**